jordanbchilds/jordanbchilds.github.io/content/posts/energy_spot_statistical_model_comparison.md

 date: 2026-05-12

 mathjax: true
-tags: ["Statistics", "Python"]
+tags: ["Statistics", "Data Analysis", "Python"]
 ---

 # Introduction

-Unlike other commodities, such as oil, storing energy for later use is difficult and expensive.
-Therefore, it's supply and demand must be monitored real-time and alterations must be made to maintain an equilibrium.
-One of the ways in which this equilibrium is maintained is that energy production and consumption are predicted one day ahead, and an hourly energy spot-price required to close the deficit is calculated.
-The hourly spot-price is the price paid for energy to close the deficit between predicted and real-time us.
-The price is determined the day prior and so the today's spot-prices were set yesterday.
+Electricity differs from many financial and commodity assets because large-scale storage remains expensive, requiring supply and demand to be balanced continuously.
+In the UK day-ahead market, hourly electricity prices are determined through auctions that incorporate expected generation, demand, and transmission constraints.
+In Great Britain, this balance is overseen by the National Energy System Operator (NESO), which manages the grid through a combination of forward markets and a real-time Balancing Mechanism.
+A key feature of the UK energy merket is the day-ahead auction, which is facilitated by two exchanges; EPEX SPOT and Nord Pool's N2EX.
+The auctions operate such that the all successful buyers and sellers recieve the same clearing price, despite the large difference in cost to produce electricty between renewable and non-renewable methods.
+The price is determined by the most expensive energy producer to be accepted for that period, this is called the marginal price.
+The spot prices today were, therefore, set in yesterday auctions.
+Both produced and suppliers commit to their positions a day ahead.

+Accurately forecasting the energy spot price is, therfore, of interest to both energy produces and users.
+Produces could increase supply if energy prices rise a sufficient degree, or equally reduce supply when the spot price is too low.
+Similarly, large-scale evergy users could shift intense energy usage to periods of low price.
+In recent years forecasting energy spot-prices has grown considerable more challenging, as the UK's renewable energy production has increasesd considerably.
+The weather-dependent nature of renewable production means that energy production can drop or spike unexpectedly, causing a spike in spot-price.
+Unexpectedly high renewable out can cause prices to drop, and even go negative, similarly unexpected drops in renewable output can causes prices to spike as more expensive gas and coal is required to cover the shortfall.

-Being able to model the energy spot-price is, therefore, of keen interest to energy producers [AND OTHERS?] who would be able to profit by increasing or decreasing their supply if the price is high enough.
-In this blog post we investigate a range or time-series modelling techniques to be able to predict the energy spot-price and compare them based on their predictive performance.
+In this post, we investigate a range of time-series modelling techniques to be able to predict the energy spot-price and compare them based on their predictive performance.

 # The Data